adb-essentials/adb-essentials-demos/3-real-time-data-apps/README.md

 - name: "ADB Essentials Lending Club Streaming"
 - notebooks:
--- path: "/Repos/your@email.com/adb-essentials-emea/3.2 - Lending Club DLT Part 1 - Python"
+  - path: "/Repos/your@email.com/adb-essentials-demos/3.2 - Lending Club DLT Part 1 - Python"
--- path: "/Repos/your@email.com/adb-essentials-emea/3.3 - Lending Club DLT Part 2 - SQL"
+  - path: "/Repos/your@email.com/adb-essentials-demos/3.3 - Lending Club DLT Part 2 - SQL"
 - target: "delta_adb_essentials_dlt"
 - continuous: true

+## Deploy to production

+If there are no errors deploy to production using the production button in the top right corner

 ## Query Tables Created